 Less than two hours from Lisbon is the small village of Obidos which was given by King Dinis to his new wife, Isabel, as a wedding gift.
 The former Queen’s castle has been converted and, for an expensive amount of money, you can stay there.
 There is also an 18th-century manor house located in the village.

-Estoril, a short distance from Lisbon on the Atlantic coast, has a world-famous car and motorcycle racetrack.
+Estoril, a short distance 20 miles west of Lisbon on the Atlantic coast, has a world-famous car and motorcycle racetrack.

 The Convent of Christ in Tomar’s superb buildings were occupied by the Knights Templar dating back to medieval times.